He cannot be a gentleman which loveth not a dog. – John Northbrooke

 Early training is imperative to control the rambunctiousness of the young Rottie.
 As he matures, you will have to deal with a large heavy dog who will want to sit on your feet, get on your lap, or just lean against you.
 You will need to have the upper hand!

 Fearless and confident, Rottweilers are effective guard dogs, loyal and determined, who will defend their families and property vigorously.
-They may be aggressive towards other dogs and must be socialized at an early age.
+They may be aggressive towards other dogs and strangers as they are very territorial.

 Rottweilers who are overly aggressive and even dangerous are usually the products of irresponsible ownership, abuse, neglect, or lack of socialization and training.
 Be aware that these dogs are exceptionally strong which is the primary reason that responsible breeders and breed experts state that formal training and extensive socialization are essential for all Rottweilers.

 In addition to training and socialization, Rottweilers need exercise and challenging mental stimulation.
 Boredom can lead to destructiveness.
-This breed, brought up in these conditions are wonderful companions, devoted to the family.
+This breed, brought up in the right conditions are wonderful companions, devoted to the family.
 However, it is never recommended that strong, naturally dominant dogs be left unsupervised with children.